 Biosynthesis of Thyroid Hormones

 Once taken up by the thyroid gland, iodide undergoes a series of enzymatic reactions that incorporate it into active thyroid hormone (Figure 38–1).
 The first step is the transport of iodide into the thyroid gland by an intrinsic follicle cell basement membrane protein called the sodium/iodide symporter (NIS).
 This can be inhibited by large doses of iodides as well as anions (eg, thiocyanate (SCN−), pertechnetate (TcO4−), and perchlorate (CIO4−).
 At the apical cell membrane a second I− transport enzyme called pendrin controls the flow of iodide across the membrane.
-Pendrin is also found in the cochlea of ...
+Pendrin is also found ...